mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 ## Backlog
 - Follow up on project approvals on Monday or Tuesday.
 - Set up CRM in Mathesar
-- Research Mathesar product niches for strategy project
+- Organize product strategy work and figure out next steps for myself.
 - Figure out current status and next steps for various ongoing responsibilities
 - Review Sean's Querydown document
 - At some point, go through and organize GitHub issues and milestones